kitttn/temptest/Exercising-Example-Firmware-in-the-APBridges.md

 You need to prepare an Application Processor (AP), and build the [Greybus kernel modules](https://github.com/projectara/greybus) (greybus, gb-phy, and gb-es1) for the Linux kernel running on that AP.
 This procedure is not documented here, but it will be familiar to Linux kernel programmers; see the README in the greybus repository for more details.

-When using a Jetson TK1 as an AP, you have the option of loading a [pre-built Android image](https://github.com/projectara/Android-wiki/wiki/Build-and-Boot-Instructions-for-Jetson-reference-platform).
+When using a Jetson TK1 as your AP, you have the option of loading a [pre-built Android image](https://github.com/projectara/Android-wiki/wiki/Build-and-Boot-Instructions-for-Jetson-reference-platform).
 With this image flashed to your Jetson TK1, ready-to-use Greybus kernel modules are available in the /lib/modules directory.

 **DO NOT CONNECT THE BDB1B AND AP VIA USB UNTIL INSTRUCTED TO BELOW.**